Clianthus puniceus

-Clianthus puniceus, common name kaka beak (Kōwhai Ngutu-kākā in Māori), is a species of flowering plant in the genus Clianthus of the legume family Fabaceae, native to New Zealand's North Island.
+Clianthus puniceus, also known as kaka beak or Kōwhai Ngutu-kākā in Māori, is a species of flowering plant in the genus Clianthus of the legume family Fabaceae that was endemic to New Zealand's North Island but has become extinct in the wild.

 Description

-Clianthus puniceus is an evergreen shrub, one of two species of Clianthus, both of which have striking clusters of red, tubular flowers resembling the beak of the kākā, a New Zealand parrot.
-The plant is also known as parrot's beak, parrot's bill and lobster claw.
-There is also a variety with white to creamy coloured flowers.
-Not only does the species have striking red flowers, but it also has foliage which are often similar to those seen on tourist souvenirs and exemplify the New Zealand flora.
+Vegetative characteristics

-The species can grow up to 3 meters tall, but generally grows to around 2 m with spreading branches producing leaf stalks up to 15 cm long bearing 10–15 pairs of oblong leaflets.
-Not to be confused with C. maximus that has glossy leaves, the leaves of C. puniceus are matte, due to its cuticle having a dense reticulum of buttressed ridges on the adaxial surface.
-It has pinnate leaves, and 6–8 cm long raceme flowers.
-The flowers have an upright petal, two wing petals that are lateral, ad a downward keel petal.
+Clianthus puniceus is an evergreen shrub which can grow up to 3 meters tall, but generally grows to around 2 m with spreading branches producing leaf stalks up to 15 cm long bearing 10–15 pairs of oblong leaflets.
+The leaves of are matte, due to its cuticle having a dense reticulum of buttressed ridges on the adaxial surface.